hillbillydev/tewq/README.md

 # Tewq

+Me trying to apply what I have learned from [this book](https://www.dynamodbbook.com/), and also to learn more about "Serverless".

 ## DynamoDB Access Patterns

 |  Access Patterns                                | By                     | Table/Index  | Key Condition                         | Filter Condition                                          |